Station Name:LINACRE ROAD

 To see the other stations on the North Mersey Branch click on the station name: Aintree Racecourse, Ford & Gladstone Dock

 Linacre Road bridge looking south in the 1930's.
-The station entrance is on the left.
+The station entrance is to the left.

 Photo received from Ronnie Cusworth

-Looking east to Linacre Road Station taken from the site of the North Mersey Branch Junction.
-A small section of the eastbound platform can be seen on the bridge over Linacre Road.
-The same section of platform can be seen in the April 2006 photograph below.
+Looking east towards Linacre Road station from the site of the North Mersey Branch Junction.
 The points in the foreground are the North Mersey Branch Junction which connected the North Mersey Branch to the Liverpool to Southport Line.
-Today only this link survives the line to the docks having closed in 1971
+The signal box was destroyed by fire on 1 February 1971 which led to the closure of the docks line on 2 February 1971.

 Photo by Tony Graham

-Looking west at the site of Linacre Road Station in April 2007.
+Looking west at the site of Linacre Road station in April 2007.
 Gladstone Dock station would have been straight ahead close to the dock buildings that can be seen on the horizon.
 The line can be seen turning south just after the road bridge.
-This would have at one time been the location of a junction connecting the North Mersey branch to the Liverpool and Southport Line.
+This was the location of the North Mersey Branch Junction.

 P